-Lots of new clients are showing up lately with fear as their presenting complaint.
+Lots of new clients are showing up lately with fear of public speaking as their presenting complaint.
 That fear can range from mild to maddening to career-killing.
 But whatever its level, fear of public speaking sucks—and there are two things you should know about it:

-#1: Your Fear of Public Speaking Makes Perfect Sense
+#1: Fear Public Speaking?
+It Makes Perfect Sense

 When most people get up to speak in public, they don’t have a clue about what they’re doing.
 They don’t know how to prepare, how to practice, or how to engage an audience.